Family of boy attacked at McKinley High School files lawsuit against BPS - NewsBreak

 The Erie County District Attorney's Office previously announced a 17-year-old boy is facing charges in connection to the stabbing of Jeter and a second 17-year-old boy is facing charges in connection to the shooting of a security guard during the attack.
 The security guard, a 27-year-old man, was shot in the leg during.
 He was treated and released from the hospital and police said a 13-year-old was also grazed by a bullet on his side during the attack.
 He did not seek treatment until a day later for a minor grazing wound.

-7 News has reached out to the district for comment, we are waiting to hear back.
+7 News has reached out to the district for comment, the following statement was provided:

+"Our collective hearts hurt for the student that was injured as a result of the violence outside of McKinley High School on February 9, 2022, and we wish him well as he continues his recovery.
+In light of this being a pending litigation matter, the District has no further comment at this time."